ryanjessop/ClickViz/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ClickViz is to create interesting visusalitions of Markov chains using clickstream data.
+The goal of ClickViz is to create interesting visualisations of Markov chains using clickstream data.

 ## Installation